puzzle/ansible-training/content/en/docs/01/01/_index.en.md

 ### Task 4

 * Push your changes and set the upstream to `origin main`
-* In the Gitea GUI, check, that your changes have been pushed to the remote.
+* In the Gitea GUI, check that your changes have been pushed to the remote.

 {{% details title="Solution Task 4" %}}